The organic certification

 These guidelines ensure that products with the EU organic label meet the same sustainable standard.
 However, we would like to emphasize that many of our practices go beyond the label’s requirements.

-Which of Our Fruits Have an Organic Label?
+Which of Our Fruits Have an Organic certification?

 Our peaches, flat peaches, grapes, figs, kiwis and olives (olive oil production) are certified.

-Why Don’t Our Oranges and other Fruits/Vegetables Have an Organic Label?
+Why Don’t Our Oranges and other Fruits/Vegetables Have an Organic certification?

 Beyond organic farming, what other measures are we taking?